llvm/llvm-project/llvm/docs/LangRef.rst

 All values in ``out`` after the last selected one are undefined if ``passthru`` is undefined.
 If all entries in the ``mask`` are 0, the ``out`` vector is ``passthru``.
+If any element of the mask is poison, all elements of the result are poison.
+Otherwise, if any element of the mask is undef, all elements of the result are undef.
+If ``passthru`` is undefined, the number of valid lanes is equal to the number of ``true`` entries in the mask, i.e., all lanes >= number-of-selected-values are undefined.

 .. code-block:: cpp